lucified/lucify-component-builder/README.md

 ## Example 1: An embeddable visualisation

-The most common use case for `lucify-component-builder` is to use it for building and deploying a React component as an embeddable static page.
-This is how for example <https://github.com/lucified/lucify-refugees> works.
+The most common use case for `lucify-component-builder` is to use it for building and deploying an embeddable static page.
+The following examples assumes you use React, but React is not required.

 Assume you have the following source files in your project:
 ```
+src/js/entry-point.jsx
 src/js/main.jsx
 src/images/image-referenced-in-js.png
 src/images/image-referenced-in-css.svg
 src/scss/styles.scss
 src/data/data.json
-index.js
 ```

 Let's also assume that:
-- `index.js` requires the React compoment from `src/js/main.jsx` and exports it
+- `entry-point.js` requires a React component from `src/js/main.jsx` and renders it into the dom, bootstrapping the application.
 - `main.jsx` requires `image-referenced-in-js.png`,
 - `main.jsx` requires `styles.scss`
 - `main.jsx` requires `data.json`
 - `styles.scss` references `image-references-in-css.svg`

-To use `lucify-component-builder` for building the project, you will need to include `lucify-component-builder`, `query-string` and `gulpjs/gulp#4.0` in the project's dependencies, and add the following `gulpfile.js` in the project root:
+To use `lucify-component-builder` for building the project, you will need to include `lucify-component-builder`, and `gulpjs/gulp#4.0` in the project's dependencies, and add the following `gulpfile.js` in the project root:

 ```
 var gulp = require('gulp');
 var opts = {
   assetContext: 'my-test-project/',
+  entryPoint: path.resolve('src/js/entry-point.jsx'),
 }
 var builder = require('lucify-component-builder');
 builder(gulp, opts);